christianalfoni/reactx/README.md

 # Bonsify

-Well-structured, artfully maintained state without the bloat of unnecessary abstractions.
+> Patterns for well-structured, artfully maintained components and state without the bloat of unnecessary abstractions.

-> Bonsai trees are all about elegance, minimalism, and careful pruning — strip your state management down to its essential tree structure with just one primitive, reactive.
+Building an application is about wielding UI complexity and state complexity.
+React is a master at managing UI complexity, but comes short as state complexity increases.
+Bonsify is a set of patterns that helps you manage state complexity.
+It does this by grounding you in a core **constructor pattern** you can apply to both components and state management and then builds from that.

+Managing complex state management requires you to choose a reactive primitive that components can observe. **Bonsify** provides its own `reactive` primitive, but can can choose `observable` from Mobx, `signal` from Preact Signals or whatever other reactive primitive you have experience with.

+To get going quickly:

 ```sh
 npm install bonsify